Revisiting the propensity score's central role: Towards bridging balance and efficiency in the era of causal machine learning: The Empirical Balance--Efficiency Tradeoff

 Fortunately, focusing on univariate or multivariate balance under parametric modeling assumptions --- convenient as it may be --- is hardly the only option.
 When the propensity score estimator $e_n(X)$ is selected as a solution to score equations of the form $P_n s(e_n; f) \approx 0$, for $s(Z, X; f) = f(X)(Z - e_0(X))$, an $f$-specific form of conditional independence is satisfied, $Z \indep f(X) \mid e_n(X)$.
-Lemma~\ref{lem:balance} summarizes this: \begin{lemma}[Score-based Balance] Let $\mathcal{F}$ contain a rich class of functions and, for an arbitrary $f \in \mathcal{F}$, define scores of the form $s(Z, X; f) = f(X)(Z - e_0(X))$.
-When a corresponding score equation $P_n s(e_n; f) \approx 0$, for a given $f$, is solved, the null hypothesis $H_0(f): \E_0(Z \mid f(X), e_n(X)) = \E_0(Z \mid e_n(X))$, against the alternative of inequality, the data provide no signal against $H_0(f)$ (and, in particular, no test of $H_0(f)$ will reject the null); furthermore, when $H_0(f)$ holds, $f(X)$ contains no information in predicting treatment $Z$, beyond that captured by $e_n(X)$ --- that is, the empirical balance induced by $e_n(X)$ cannot be improved by $f(X)$. \end{lemma} Lemma~\ref{lem:balance} provides a score-based criterion for characterizing the empirical balancing property and frames its evaluation in terms of a class of hypothesis tests.
+Lemma~\ref{lem:balance} summarizes this. \begin{lemma}[Score-based Balance] Let $\mathcal{F}$ contain a rich class of functions and, for an arbitrary $f \in \mathcal{F}$, define scores of the form $s(Z, X; f) = f(X)(Z - e_0(X))$.
+When a corresponding score equation $P_n s(e_n; f) \approx 0$ is solved for a given $f$, the null hypothesis $H_0(f): \E_0(Z \mid f(X), e_n(X)) = \E_0(Z \mid e_n(X))$ holds, as the data provide no signal against $H_0(f)$; moroever, no valid test of $H_0(f)$ will reject this null hypothesis.
+When $H_0(f)$ holds, $f(X)$ contains no information, beyond that captured by $e_n(X)$, useful for predicting treatment status $Z$ from covariates $X$ --- that is, the empirical balance induced by $e_n(X)$ cannot be improved by $f(X)$. \end{lemma} Lemma~\ref{lem:balance} provides a score-based criterion for characterizing the empirical balancing property and frames its evaluation in terms of a class of hypothesis tests.
 When a sequence of such tests uniformly fails to reject a family of $f$-specific null hypotheses $\{H_0(f) : f \in \mathcal{F}\}$, there is no empirical evidence to contradict the equality under the null for the family of $f \in \mathcal{F}$; then, no such $f(X)$ contains information about $Z$ not already captured by $e_n(X)$, implying that $e_n(X)$ enforces balance in this $f$-specific sense.
-Since $P_n s(e_n; f)$ may be viewed as a measure of the degree to which $Z$ is independent of $f(X)$, given $e_n(X)$, by selecting $e_n(X)$ such that $P_n s(e_n; f) \approx 0$ holds, this $f$-specific empirical balance may be enforced via score tests for $H_0(f)$.
+Since $P_n s(e_n; f)$ may be viewed as a measure of the degree to which $Z$ is independent of $f(X)$, given $e_n(X)$, this $f$-specific empirical balance may be enforced via score tests for $H_0(f)$ by selecting $e_n(X)$ so as to ensure $P_n s(e_n; f) \approx 0$.